Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Thesis.typ

 Similar to @bergman2023effect, _Fagerholt_ and _Lorentzon_ tried a constructive approach by studying preliminary academical literatures in various related fields and formulating hypothesis how player immersion is connected to the user interfaces @fagerholt2009beyond.
 After evaluated by user studies and user tests, they proposed a set of guidelines that cover different aspects of the designing of an FPS game.

-/*
-Although with these heuristics it shall be easier to identify the usability problems in _Fortnite_, _Cheremnykh_'s research in 2024 showed that a one-size-fits-all approach to UX design or gamification may not be universally effective @cheremnykh2024gaming.
-Therefore in this research, we will use these previously proposed heuristics and frameworks only as a general guidance instead of a fixed rulebook.
-*/

 = Method

-We ask players with no prior experience playing _Fortnite_.
-Participants would be asked to perform two tasks:
+We asked players with no prior experience playing _Fortnite_ to perform two tasks:

 + Play Session:
 	We ask participants to play a full round of Battle Royale mode in _Fortnite_ game.
 This takes about 20 minutes in total.